 In Uganda, Tanzanian troops have completed their victory over the remnants of Idi Amin's army with a final advance to the Sudanese and Zairean borders.

-In Uganda, Tanzanian troops have completed their victory over the remnants of Idi Amin's army with a final advance to the Sudanese and Zairean borders.
+Background: In Uganda, Tanzanian troops have completed their victory over the remnants of Idi Amin's army with a final advance to the Sudanese and Zairean borders.
 They reached their destinations on Saturday and Sunday (2/3 June), having crossed the entire length of Uganda since entering the country last January.

 SYNOPSIS: On their way to the border, the Tanzanian forces passed through Koboko in northwest Uganda, where a military unit was reported to be stationed.
 But they found the village, where Idi Amin was born, completely deserted except for a chicken and a dog.